Global Business Company

-Provide for meetings of directors to include at least 2 directors from Mauritius.
+Provides for meetings of directors to include at least 2 directors from Mauritius.

 Ashton provides professional resident directors who will chair board meetings, facilitate the opening of bank accounts and act as signatories to the Mauritian bank account.

-How Ashton can service you as a management company
+How Ashton can service you as a management company?

 We advise you to make the best decision and assist you in meeting your objectives strategically with the best alternative outcome.
 We provide a hassle-free approach for you to set up your company in Mauritius.
 We leverage our international and local market expertise to offer you a global solution for all your needs.